 Nathanael Udell, Natural Horn

 In 2016, Nathanael acted as the principal horn for the Orquestra Filarmonica de Jalisco in Guadalajara, Mexico, under the baton of Marco Parisotto.
-Nathanael is currently principal horn of the newly formed Teatro Nuovo (NYC) founded and directed by William Crutchfield.
-Additionally, he is and active freelancer in New Yorck City, and has worked with the American Ballet Theatre, the Mendelssohn Hungarian Chamber Orchestra, the Manhattan Symphonie, Mimesis Ensemble and was on Broadway for Gerwin’s Porgy and Bess.
+Nathanael is currently principal horn of the newly formed period ensemble, Teatro Nuovo founded and directed by William Crutchfield.
+Additionally, he is and active freelancer in New York City, and has worked with the American Ballet Theatre, the Mendelssohn Hungarian Chamber Orchestra, Metamorphosis Chamber Orchestra, Mimesis Ensemble and was on Broadway for Gershwin’s Porgy and Bess.